DavidRMorphew/local-git-mcp/README.md

 > ⚠️ **Remember**: The `repository_path` must point to a **locally cloned** Git repository on your file system!

-## 🎯 Perfect For

-- **Learning New Codebases** - Quickly understand project structure and conventions
-- **Code Reviews** - Find similar patterns and best practices in your existing code
-- **Documentation Discovery** - Surface relevant docs you didn't know existed
-- **Refactoring** - Find all usages of patterns you want to change
-- **Onboarding** - Help new team members navigate large projects

 ## 🏗 Architecture Overview

 ```